 Gathering her homeschool friends, Hannah Close and Geneva O'Bannon, Sophie decided to do a rock-a-thon to raise money for a special organization.
 Mrs. Lohrman suggested they raise money for The Crisis Pregnancy Center, and Sophie happily agreed.
 "I thought it was a good cause," Lohrman said, “I wanted to do it for all the kids that will never get a birthday."

-Although you might not realize it, a little certainly can go a long way when your heart is in it.
-Sophie Lohrman was only eleven, but she had a passion to make a difference and she did.
+Although we might not realize it, a little certainly can go a long way when our heart is in it.
+Sophie Lohrman was only eleven, but she had a passion to help others and she put that passion in action.
 Sophie didn’t do it for attention or praise; she did it to make a difference in the world around her.
 Hard things are indeed possible to accomplish and overcome, if your heart is truly in it.